Heading to Savannah, Georgia soon for a long weekend? Here is your tell-all summary of what to do and how to do it.

 Known for their excellent food, excellent service, and of course, excellent live music 6 days of the week.
 I didn't have time to visit Good Time's Jazz Bar during my weekend in Savannah and it is my biggest regret as it was a must-do suggestion by almost everyone I asked.

 💡 Savannah has open container laws like Vegas or New Orleans.
 The law permits the carry of open drinks as long as they are in plastic, 16-ounce cups (no bottles, mugs, or flasks) and must remain in Historic District limits.
-These laws definitely play a part in why Fodor's listed it in one of the Top 10 Largest St. Patrick's Day celebrations in the U.S, and the reason you'll see so many bachelor's and bachelorette parties in the city.
+These laws definitely play a part in why Fodor's lists it has having one of the Top 10 Largest St. Patrick's Day celebrations in the U.S (and the reason you'll see many bachelor's and bachelorette parties!)

 Say Hey is a Black-owned Savannah sports bar in the Starland District.
 The bar caters to the “30, flirty, and thriving” crowd, and is one of the few remaining Black-owned businesses on Bull St.